[Home]

 [/path/where/you/extracted/crfsuite-variableorder/] make install

-The basic usage is common as the original CRFSuite.
-The difference lies that crfsuite-variableorder does not auto-generate features and instead read them from a file, which should be specified by -f or --features option.
-Here is the format to describe a feature of (n-1)th order.
+The basic usage is similar to the original CRFSuite.
+The main difference is that crfsuite-variableorder does not auto-generate features and instead reads them from a file specified by the -f or --features option.
+Here is the format used to describe a feature of order (n-1).

-ATTR[tab]LABEL0[tab]LABEL1[tab]...LABELn[newline]The order is : LABEL0 for the current position, LABEL1 for the previous position etc. For example, a feature activated when the label sequence to the current position is NN-VBZ-IN and the word at the current position is "like" should be described as follows:
+ATTR[tab]LABEL0[tab]LABEL1[tab]...LABELn[newline]The order is as follows: LABEL0 for the current position, LABEL1 for the previous position, and so on.
+For example, a feature activated when the label sequence up to the current position is NN-VBZ-IN and the word at the current position is "like" should be described as follows:

 W0_like[tab]IN[tab]VBZ[tab]NN[newline]where "W0_" is an arbitrary prefix.